-In a rare admission, MTV says its programming has harmed mental health
+In a rare admission, MTV says its programming offers a dim view of mental health

 McCarthy says the aim is not whitewashing but explaining why characters feel the way they do.

 “We’re trying to make stories more meaningful.
-If we do our jobs viewers won’t even notice," McCarthy said.
+If we do our jobs, viewers won’t even notice,” McCarthy said.

 He paused.